whichjdk/whichjdk.com/README.md

 The Adoptium OpenJDK builds are called _Eclipse Temurin_ to distinguish to project and the builds.

-The Eclipse Temurin buids are high-quality, vendor-neutral, and TCK-tested under a permissive license.
+The Eclipse Temurin builds are high-quality, vendor-neutral, and TCK-tested under a permissive license.

 Adoptium states, it will continue to build binaries for LTS releases as long as the corresponding upstream source is actively maintained.